ClayPulse/pulse-editor/README.md

 Note that you will also need to run the Nextjs server locally during development.

 ## Pulse Editor Extension Development
-You can use our [template repository](https://github.com/ClayPulse/pulse-editor-extension-template) to get started developing extensions for Pulse Editor.
+Pulse Editor uses [Modular Federation](https://module-federation.io/) to deliver its modular extensions.
+For guides on how to start developing and using extensions locally, check out our [React template repository](https://github.com/ClayPulse/pulse-editor-extension-template).

-Some official extensions are also open-source.
+Some of our official extensions are also open-source.
 Feel free to take examples from them and/or contribute to them.
 - [Pulse Editor Code View](https://github.com/ClayPulse/pulse-editor-code-view)
 - [Pulse Editor Terminal](https://github.com/ClayPulse/pulse-editor-terminal)